bernardo42/technical_test_verihubs_bernardo/README.md

-This is script in Jupyter Notebook for Technical Test in Verihubs Step 1 : Setup Dagster Environment
+This is script in Jupyter Notebook for Technical Test Step 1 : Setup Dagster Environment
 Step 2 : Load csv and insert to duckdb
 Step 3 : Create 2 table for Tracks monthly total revenue divided by product category (assume all transactions are successful and Tracks the number of daily orders, divided by order status